-Record the reason(s) the person gives as to why he/she is seeking services, current needs, goals etc. If substance use disorder is indicated in this section, a Substance Use Specific Assessment must be completed.
+Record the reason(s) the person gives as to why he/she is seeking services, current needs, goals etc. If substance use disorder is indicated in this section, one (1) of the three (3) Substance Use Disorder Level of Care Placement Assessment options must be completed.